DoTheEvo/XCPng-basics/README.md

 * igpu **passthrough** of i5-8400T had poor performance, ThinkCentre M720q.<br>
   I am starting to wonder if my initial test with i3-9100 of the passthrough really worked as well as I remember it working.<br>
-  Will keep testing when I get some more machines with intel igpu.
+  Will keep testing when I get some intel based machines in hands as right now I got none.

 </details>